SaiffMoh/Travel-Agent-Final/README.markdown

 # Travel Agent API

 Welcome to the **Travel Agent API**, an AI-powered flight and hotel search assistant built with FastAPI and LangGraph.
-This application allows users to interact with a conversational AI to search for flight and hotel packages, leveraging the Amadeus API for travel data and OpenAI for natural language processing.
+This application allows users to interact with a conversational AI to search for flight and hotel packages, leveraging the Amadeus API for travel data, IBM watsonx.ai as the primary LLM, and OpenAI embeddings for the visa RAG component.

 ## Overview